DuPage County Uninsured Driver Lawyers

 During the vehicle registration process, you agree to maintain these minimum coverages.
 Illinois monitors vehicle insurance compliance through random questionnaires and verification of proof during vehicle traffic stops.
 If you fail to respond to a questionnaire with the required information or fail to provide proof of insurance at a traffic stop, you face a minimum fine of $500 and suspension of your license plates.
 You may also be required to file an SR-22 certificate with the Illinois Secretary of State (SOS) if you have multiple offenses.
 If you are driving without insurance and cause an accident with injuries to others, you may also be charged with a Class A Misdemeanor, punishable by fines of up to $2,500 and up to one year in county jail.

 There are ways to avoid most (if not all) of the consequences of driving a vehicle without insurance, depending on the circumstances.
-At Mevorah Law Offices LLC, we thoroughly examine your case and help you obtain SR-22 insurance (if necessary) so you can get back on the road again.
+At Mevorah & Giglio Law Offices, we thoroughly examine your case and help you obtain SR-22 insurance (if necessary) so you can get back on the road again.
 We can also represent you at your Secretary of State hearing.
 For a free consultation with one of our skilled driving without insurance lawyers in Illinois, contact our office today at 630-932-9100630-932-9100.